Best Camping Chairs

 Odyssey Trek Ultra lounger

-This chair is as close as you will get to your lounge chair at home from a lightweight camping chair, but that extra comfort has some draw backs, the chair is does not pack small enough to fit in to a backpack, but is able to be strapped to the outside.
+This chair is as close as you will get to your lounge chair at home from a lightweight camping chair, but that extra comfort has some drawbacks, the chair does not pack small enough to fit into a backpack, but is able to be strapped to the outside.
 The poles are interconnected and with practice can be assembled within a minute.
 If you are planning to use this on the beach or soft ground it might sink with your weight.